hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 {{< column >}}

-Identifications of archaeological skeleton samples collected from a site in Shanxi province, excavated in 2020.
+Samples for identification were collected from a site in Dongqu, Mount Ji, Shanxi province.
+The site was excavated in 2020.

 > My sincere and hearty thanks go to Professor Dong Ningning and Mr. Wen Pengyong, who generously share their samples to me and make this project possible.

 {{< endcolumn >}}